-A toxic workplace doesn’t just happen.
+A toxic workplace doesn’t just happen by accident.
 In productive, effective workplaces, leaders understand that continued bad behaviour leads to problems.

 The dog who jumps up at people doesn’t do it because it’s a bad dog.
 It does it because it is a natural instinct which nobody has taken the time or effort to retrain.

 The dog learns that this behaviour is acceptable, because there have been no consequences so far.

 When your team culture tolerates dysfunctional behaviour, to change it you are in for a long battle.
 One person can’t change a toxic workplace.
 Even if somebody is willing to fight against the dysfunctional behaviour, without the support of others, it will likely continue.